 This installation presents a life size visualisation of a memorial designed by Lucy Gannon which commemorates the industrial heritage and community of the former Bradford Colliery in East Manchester, now occupied by SportCity and Etihad Stadium.
 It is the culmination of The Bradford Pit Project, initiated in 2013 by Lauren Murphy, a BA(Hons) 3D Design alumnus, and her research into memorial crafts.
 Details…

-Lucy Gannon is a member of the Living in Future Ecologies (LiFE) Research Group.
+Lucy Gannon is a member of:

 A selection of recent research outputs.